 Quality Matters – not all Straws are Created Equal

 Currently, in our mad rush to ditch plastic straws, a lot of alternatives are entering the market.
 This can be confusing for consumers.
-Also, sadly, not all of these products are good quality, or even what they claim to be.
+Also, sadly, many of these products are bad quality, or even what they claim to be.
 And when it comes to paper straws, some of them fall apart or are uncomfortable to drink from.
-This can stop people from trusting biodegradable products, and can potentially harm, not help, the environment.
+This can stop people from trusting biodegradable products, which doesn’t help the environment.

 We realize that paper straws are an adjustment from plastic, which are very easy to use.
 But that convenience comes at a high cost to wildlife and ecosystems.
 We can often do without straws altogether, but when they are really needed, good quality paper straws are still easy to use, and are much kinder to nature.